 - 1. Identify and document the requirements for the Time Critical Onboard Network services covering transport layer, network layer and related network management services.
-Deliver draft Transport layer and Network layer green books detailing the requirements. - 2.
-Identify, define and document a set of network and transport layer services for spacecraft onboard communication which support time critical onboard applications and which permit interoperability and hence inter-agency cross support.
-Deliver draft Transport and Network layer red books defining the transport and network layer services. - 3.
+Deliver draft Transport layer and Network layer green books detailing the requirements; - 2.
+Identify, define and document a set of network and transport layer services for spacecraft onboard communication which support time critical onboard applications and which permit interoperability and hence interagency cross support.
+Deliver draft Transport and Network layer red books defining the transport and network layer services; - 3.
 Specify the layer management parameters that may be used to control the operation of the network and transport layers of the onboard communication stack.
-Deliver revised draft Transport and Network layer green books which include a description of the managed parameters - 4.
-Define layer management services for the control of configurable parameters and the reporting of errors.
-Deliver revised draft Transport and Network layer red books which include the definition of the Transport and Network layer management services. - 5.
+Deliver revised draft Transport and Network layer green books which include a description of the managed parameters;

+- 4. Define layer management services for the control of configurable parameters and the reporting of errors.
+Deliver revised draft Transport and Network layer red books which include the definition of the Transport and Network layer management services; - 5.
 Simulate, prototype and otherwise prove the proposed Time Critical Onboard Network services.
 Consolidate results of simulation and prototyping activities by different groups.
-Deliver the consolidated results of the simulation and/or prototyping activities in the form of a green book.

-- 6. Ensure that the proposed Transport and Network layer red books are coherent with the red books provided by other CCSDS working groups.
-In particular: - 7.
-Make representations to the other Working Groups and BOFs about the use of the onboard network and transport layer services in real systems; - 8.
-Consider the integration of the Time Critical Onboard Network services with the Time Critical Onboard Applications and Time Critical Onboard LAN; - 9.
-Address the issue of onboard to off-board communication and develop recommendations for inter-operation between the onboard systems with other off-board systems, including the ground; - 10.
-Consider integration and test issues and how the Time Critical Onboard Network services can support efficient and effective integration and test activities. - 11.
-Deliver a revised final draft set of the Transport and Network layer red books for approval and issue by CCSDS.
+Deliver the consolidated results of the simulation and/or prototyping activities in the form of a green book; - 6.
+Ensure that the proposed Transport and Network layer red books are coherent with the red books provided by other CCSDS working groups.
+In particular: - a.
+Make representations to the other Working Groups and BOFs about the use of the onboard network and transport layer services in real systems; - b.
+Consider the integration of the Time Critical Onboard Network services with the Time Critical Onboard Applications and Time Critical Onboard LAN; - c.
+Address the issue of onboard to off-board communication and develop recommendations for inter-operation between the onboard systems with other off-board systems, including the ground. - 7.
+Consider integration and test issues and how the Time Critical Onboard Network services can support efficient and effective integration and test activities; - 8.
+Deliver a revised final draft set of the Transport and Network layer Red Books for approval and issue by CCSDS.

-Date Milestone

-Dutt

-01 January 2004 Network requirements - Draft green book

-01 April 2004 Managed Parameter specifications - Draft green book

-01 January 2005 Network services specifications - Draft red book

-01 October 2003- Simulation and Prototyping

-01 July 2005

-01 January 2006 Red Book issue 1
+Date Milestone 1 January 2004 Network requirements - draft Green Book 1 April 2004 Managed parameter specifications - draft Green Book 1 January 2005 Network service specifications - draft Red Book 1 October 2003 - 1 July 2005 Simulation and prototyping 1 January 2006 Red Book, Issue 1